Downloadable Visual Assets

 A top priority of the new building is caring for the summit’s environment.
 Various design features work to preserve the natural state of the mountain while also accommodating an ever-increasing number of visitors.
 For example, the elevated exterior walkways allow for the recovery of the summit’s fragile tundra ecosystem.
 The project is also striving to become the first Living Building Challenge certified project in Colorado with sustainable design aspects focused on energy, building materials, resilience, site ecology, site water and wastewater.
 It also aims to achieve net zero energy, net zero waste and net zero water consumption and is designed to save more than 350,000 gallons of water per year over the current system.

 One of the reasons for building the new visitor center is a decades-long trend of increased visitation.
-Annually, Pikes Peak – America’s Mountain welcomes more than half a million visitors a year and those numbers are expected to rise.
-Despite the pandemic, the Pikes Peak highway welcomed 527,418 visitors in 2020.
+Annually, the summit welcomes nearly one million visitors a year and those numbers are expected to rise.
+Despite the pandemic, the Pikes Peak highway alone (not including hikers or Cog Railway passengers) welcomed 527,418 visitors in 2020.

 Foodies delight!
 14’115 feet never tasted so good